acornprover/acornprover.org/docs/language/inductive-types.md

 }
 ```

+Constructors must be alphanumeric, plus underscores.
+They can either start with a lowercase letter like 'suc' or 'foo_bar_baz', or they can be all numeric digits like '0' or '10'.

 ## Defining your own

 Naturals are in the standard library, but you can define your own inductive types.